 Permit/application process: No permits are needed, but advanced booking and ceremony permission with the charter company is required.

-Q: Do I need permits?
+Q: Do I need permits to elope on 30A?

 Q: Can we include our dog?